ohler55/slip-mongo/notes.md

    - :set-batch-size
    - :resume-token
    - :try-next

-  - mongo-collection
-   - :aggregate
-   - :bulk-write ;; maybe don't implement yet
-   - :clone
-   - :count-documents
-   - :database
-   - :delete-many
-   - :delete-one
-   - :distinct
-   - :drop
-   - :estimated-document-count
-   - :find
-   - :find-one
-   - :find-one-and-delete
-   - :find-one-and-replace
-   - :find-one-and-update
-   - :indexes
-   - :insert-many
+ - actors
-   - :name
+  - lisp code
+   - set slip.CurrentPackage then compile (defer to set back)
+   - separate lisp file for each
+   - maybe a test driver for actors (copied from one repo to the next)
+    - use slip test package
+   - use fs to load
-   - :replace-one
+  - mongo-find-one-actor
-   - :search-indexes
+  - mongo-find-actor
-   - :update-by-id
+  - mongo-insert-actor
-   - :update-many
+  - mongo-update-actor
-   - :update-one
+  - mongo-actor
-   - :watch
+   - method, filter, keys

  - future sessions managed by clients
   - used for transactions